angular/angular/aio/content/guide/service-worker-config.md

 While these default criteria are fine in most cases, it is sometimes desirable to configure different rules.
 For example, you may want to ignore specific routes (that are not part of the Angular app) and pass them through to the server.

 This field contains an array of URLs and [glob-like](#glob-patterns) URL patterns that will be matched at runtime.
-It can contain both negative patterns (i.e. patterns starting with `!`) and non-negative patterns and URLs.
+It can contain both negative patterns (that is, patterns starting with `!`) and non-negative patterns and URLs.

 Only requests whose URLs match _any_ of the non-negative URLs/patterns and _none_ of the negative ones will be considered navigation requests.
 The URL query will be ignored when matching.